 Using ChatGPT with Siri is quite simple.
 All you need to do is say "Hey Siri" followed by the name of your Shortcut, in this guide it's "Hey Siri, ChatPro".
 The Shortcut will automatically run and you can ask any question you want.

 The clear and concise tone of Siri's voice combined with the intelligence of ChatGPT can help you complete your tasks quickly and efficiently.
-Whether you're on your iPhone or Mac, using Siri Shortcut to access ChatGPT is a breeze.
+Whether you're on your iPhone, using Siri Shortcut to access ChatGPT is a breeze.

 Leave a Comment